rigetti/pyquil/docs/source/start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Forest 3.0 Downloadable SDK Preview currently contains:

--  The Rigetti Quantum Virtual Machine (``qvm``) which allows high-performance simulation of Quil programs
+-  The Quantum Virtual Machine (``qvm``) which allows high-performance simulation of Quil programs
--  The Rigetti Quil Compiler (``quilc``) which allows compilation and optimization of Quil programs to native gate sets
+-  The Quil Compiler (``quilc``) which allows compilation and optimization of Quil programs to native gate sets

 The QVM and the compiler are packed as program binaries that are accessed through the command line.
 Both of them provide
 support for direct command-line interaction, as well as a server mode.
 The :ref:`server mode <server>` is required for use with pyQuil.